sapcc/swift-drive-autopilot/README.md

 ### Runtime interface

+The autopilot advertises its state by writing the following files and
+directories:
 `swift-drive-autopilot` maintains the directory `/run/swift-storage/state` to store and advertise state information.
 (If a chroot is configured, then this path refers to inside the chroot.)
 Currently, the following files will be
 written:

-* `flag-ready` is an empty file whose existence marks that the autopilot has handled each available drive at least once.
+* `/run/swift-storage/state/flag-ready` is an empty file whose existence marks that the autopilot has handled each available drive at least once.
 This flag can be used to delay the startup of Swift services until storage is available.

-* `please-unmount` is a directory containing an empty file for each drive that was unmounted by the autopilot.
+* `/run/swift-storage/state/please-unmount` is a directory containing an empty file for each drive that was unmounted by the autopilot.
 The intention of this mechanism is to propagate unmounting of broken drives to Swift services running in separate mount namespaces.
 For example, if the other service sees `/run/swift-storage/state/please-unmount/foo`, it shall unmount `/srv/node/foo` from its local mount namespace.

-  `please-unmount` can be ignored unless you have Swift services running in multiple unshared mount namespaces, typically because of containers and because your orchestrator cannot setup shared mount namespaces (e.g.
-  Kubernetes).
-In plain Docker, pass `/srv/node` to the Swift service with the `shared` option, and mounts/unmounts by the autopilot propagate automatically.
+  `/run/swift-storage/state/please-unmount` can be ignored unless you have Swift services running in multiple unshared mount namespaces, typically because of containers and because your orchestrator cannot setup shared mount namespaces (e.g.  Kubernetes).
+In plain Docker, pass `/srv/node` to the Swift service with the `shared` option, and mounts/unmounts by the autopilot will propagate automatically.

   If the `please-unmount` mechanism is used, you are advised to clean this directory when restarting the autopilot or after having fixed a broken drive.
   The autopilot will not remove any entries in this directory on its own.

-There is also `/run/swift-storage/broken`, a directory containing symlinks to all drives deemed broken by the autopilot.
+* `/run/swift-storage/broken` is a directory containing symlinks to all drives deemed broken by the autopilot.
 When the autopilot finds a broken device, its log will explain why the device is considered broken, and how to reinstate the device into the cluster after resolving the issue.

+* Since the autopilot also does the job of `swift-drive-audit`, it honors its interface and writes `/var/cache/swift/drive.recon`.
+Drive errors detected by the autopilot will thus show up in `swift-recon --driveaudit`.

 ### In Docker